pd-projects/hugo-puredata.info/content/objects/namecanvas.md

 ---
 title: namecanvas
-description: (potentially dangerous but no substitute exists yet)
+description: attach a name to a pd window
 bref: (potentially dangerous but no substitute exists yet)
 categories:
 - object
-inlets:
-  1st: {}
-outlets:
-  1st: {}
 draft: true
-pdcategory: Obsolete
+pdcategory: "Subwindows"

 ---

+ (potentially dangerous but no substitute exists yet)